-William Miles, chief of the Pamunkey nation, presents Her majesty Queen Elizabeth II with a replica of the Pocahontas cameo brooch.
-The original cameo brooch was presented to Pocahontas by King James I and Queen Anne in 1616.
+William Miles, chief of the Pamunkey nation, presents the Queen with a replica of the Pocahontas cameo brooch made by Gareth Eckley.
+The original brooch was presented to Pocahontas in London over 400 years ago.

-This important occasion was to honor the role of Pocahontas in the survival of Captain John Smith and his settlement at Jamestown.
+This important occasion was to honor the role of Pocahontas in the very survival of John Smith and his settlement at Jamestown.
 This ceremony was part of the 400th anniversary of the founding of the Jamestown Colony.
 The first permanent settlement of the British in North America.

 For the Queen he was asked to reproduce the image of Pocahontas to emulate a cameo which was carved by a London jeweller from a piece of Sardonyx Agate and set into a gold, pearl and diamond brooch.
 This cameo brooch was presented to Pocahontas by King James I and Queen Anne at the Royal Court in London in 1616.